ljsinclair/featurebase-docs/_includes/cloud/trial-account-limits.md

 Trial accounts are limited to:
-* One database
+* $300 to be consumed however you see fit
-* Multiple tables
+* Multiple tables & databases
-* One data source